pscedu/psc-wpdocs/aibd/conda-best-practices-DN.md

 ## Load and activate the Conda modules

-Next, load the Conda module by loading either the Community or the Enterprise version commands.
-After that, activate the base conda environment for any of them if you want to use the base packages included with Anaconda; or create a new environment yourself:
+Load the Conda module by loading either the Community or the Enterprise version commands.
+After that, activate the base conda environment if you want to use the base packages included with Anaconda, or create a new environment yourself.

+The specific instructions for activating each module can be found when running the command "`module help MODULENAME`".

 ```shell
 # Python 3